Rhode Island Furnace Installation — The First Number You Get Rarely Tells the Whole Story.

 These aren’t just reviews—they’re real homeowners who compared multiple options and ended up with installers who followed through, on price, timeline, and results.

-“5/5 recommend Tony and The Boiler King.
+“5/5 recommend.
 My boiler locked up on the first really cold night of the year and I was panicked.
 He responded right away, had someone out the same day, and everything was handled professionally and thoroughly.
 The price was absolutely reasonable.”

 — Charles F.